 For other sources of University Funds, see the special edition of the University Reporter, often most easily found by Googling 'cambridge university reporter awards studentships prizes'.

 What to do if your household income suddenly decreases

-Entitlement to Cambridge Bursaries and St Catharine's Entrance Bursaries is calculated using the figures your household provided in the financial declaration to the Student Loans Company.
-Please be aware that the calculation for any academic year is usually based on the household income for the previous full tax year (e.g. for academic year 2019-20, it was based on income between April 2018 and March 2019).
+Entitlement to Cambridge Bursaries is calculated using the figures your household provided in the financial declaration to the Student Loans Company.
+Please be aware that the calculation for any academic year is usually based on the household income for the previous full tax year (e.g. for academic year 2020-21, it is based on income between April 2019 and March 2020).